🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Granada Beyond the Alhambra

 Granada is a university city of 240,000 with a quality of urban life that the tourist focus on the Alhambra consistently underestimates.
-The Albaicín (the old Moorish quarter on the hill opposite the Alhambra — narrow lanes, carmen gardens, the Mirador de San Nicolás with the most celebrated view of the Alhambra — and the caves of the Sacromonte neighbourhood above, where the gitano flamenco tradition of Granada has been practiced for centuries).
-The Capilla Real (the Royal Chapel — the mausoleum of Ferdinand and Isabella, the monarchs who completed the Reconquista and commissioned Columbus — their lead coffins visible through a grate below the altar, their monument above — EUR 5).
-The free tapas tradition of Granada — uniquely in Andalusia, every drink in Granada’s tapas bars includes a free tapa (a small plate of food, selected by the bar, with each drink round — the longer you stay, the more elaborate the tapas become).
+The Albaicín (the old Moorish quarter opposite the Alhambra — the Mirador de San Nicolás with the most celebrated view of the Alhambra — and the Sacromonte caves above, where the gitano flamenco tradition has been practised for centuries).
+The Capilla Real (the mausoleum of Ferdinand and Isabella — EUR 5).
+The free tapas tradition of Granada — uniquely in Andalusia, every drink includes a free tapa, the longer you stay the more elaborate they become.
 A three-drink Granada tapas circuit costs EUR 6–9 in drinks and feeds two people adequately.

-The free tapas with every drink at Granada’s bars is not a tourist gimmick — it is a genuine local tradition that makes Granada the most affordable restaurant city in Andalusia.
-The bars around the Calle Elvira and the Realejo neighbourhood (the former Jewish quarter — Campo del Príncipe and surrounding streets) offer the best quality free tapas in the city.
-Order a cañita (small beer), receive a tapa; order another, receive a different and usually more elaborate tapa.
+The free tapas with every drink make Granada the most affordable restaurant city in Andalusia.
+The bars around Calle Elvira and the Realejo neighbourhood (the former Jewish quarter — Campo del Príncipe and surrounding streets) offer the best quality.
+Order a cañita (small beer), receive a tapa; order another, receive a different and usually more elaborate one.

 🏛 Alhambra Fast Facts

-📅Book: alhambra-tickets.es — the only official booking site.
-EUR 19 day visit, EUR 18 nocturnal.
-Do NOT pay reseller premiums.
+📅Book: tickets.alhambra-patronato.es — the official Patronato de la Alhambra y Generalife site.
+Around EUR 22 full day visit, EUR 13 nocturnal.
+Don’t pay reseller premiums.

-Nasrid Palace entry: Your ticket specifies your exact 30-minute entry window — be at the Nasrid Palace entrance within this window or be refused.
+Nasrid Palace entry: Your ticket specifies a 30-minute entry window — be at the Nasrid Palace entrance within it or be refused.

-📋Daily limit: 6,600 visitors per day to the Nasrid Palaces — divided across morning, afternoon, and nocturnal sessions.
+📋Daily limit: Daily entry to the Nasrid Palaces is strictly capped and split across day and nocturnal sessions.

-👁Best slot: The first morning entry (8:30am or 9am) for daylight and fewest crowds.
+👁Best slot: The first morning entry for daylight and fewest crowds.
 The nocturnal is beautiful but dimly lit — both are extraordinary.

 🚶Getting there: Bus C3 from Gran Vía de Colón (EUR 1.40), taxi from city centre (EUR 7–10), or a 45-minute walk uphill from the Albaicín.

-Allow: 4–5 hours for the full complex (Alcazaba, Nasrid Palaces, Generalife gardens).
+Allow: 4–5 hours for the full complex.
 Bring water — the site is extensive and exposed in summer heat.

 🍴Eat after: The Alhambra restaurant on the complex is overpriced.
 Walk down to the Realejo for Granada’s free tapas tradition — order a beer, receive lunch.